INTERVIEW-With new grip on oil fields, Iraq Kurds unveil plan to ramp up exports

 DEAL UNRAVELS

-all Iraqi oil to be sold by the government in Baghdad and the
+all Iraqi oil was sold by the government in Baghdad and the

 Kurdish region given a fixed percentage of the total income.